shudipto-amin/molpro_f12xg_testing/README.md

 `analyze_outs.ipynb` : For experimenting with and further developing `xml_output_parser.py`

 `xml_output_parser.py` : For parsing to get energy from xml outputs.
+Works only on:
-- works only on standard and default output files
+- standard and default output files
-- works only on single point energy output files, not ones containing multiple jobs, such as those with different gamma
+- **single point energy output files**, not ones containing multiple jobs, such as those with different gamma
+- **MP2-F12** method only for now

 `tabulate_outs.py` : For tabulating energies